ekowtaylor/bandwidth-monitor/README.md

 Firstly, please run `pip3 install -r requirements.txt` to make sure you have all the required modules installed.
 After that, you can run `python3 main.py` to run the entry point in the main file.

+Because the web panel is running on your machine, it means it runs on a local web server, on your machine.
+So, to access the web panel, you can go to you web browser and type `localhost:<YOUR_SET_WEB_PORT>`.
+If you haven't modified the config file, the default web port is 8600, so the address is: `localhost:8600`.

  ## Project Structure
  ###
  Bandwidth Monitor stores and caches results from well-known internet speed test sources like [speedtest.net](https://www.speedtest.net/ "speedtest.net") and [fast.com](http://fast.com "fast.com") automatically, and also offers a slick UI to manage and monitor your collected data.